swagatabanerjee1904/healthanalyticspowerbi/README.md

 This Power BI project enhances the understanding of OCD and its manifestations within the patient population.
 The combination of SQL analysis and a Power BI dashboard provides a holistic perspective, making it a valuable resource for researchers, clinicians, and mental health professionals.

 Feel free to reach out for any inquiries or improvements to the dashboard.

----

-**Note:** Ensure that your users have the necessary permissions and credentials to access the SQL database when using the Power BI project.